 Confirmation Letter Format

-When drafting a confirmation letter, following a professional format ensures clarity and consistency.
+When drafting an appointment confirmation letter, following a professional format ensures clarity and consistency.
 Here’s a commonly accepted confirmation letter format:

 Standard Format: